brvkenspawn/brvkenspawn/README.md

 i have trouble blocking / hiding people.
-Proud creator of ship name "Bubblepopeletric"(song) for Poppy x vee, name made some where in  2024, forgot the exact date! anyone else claiming they made the ship name is a LIAR, i made it./no joke
+Proud creator of ship name "Bubblepopeletric"(song) for Poppy x vee, name made some where in  2024, forgot the exact date! anyone else claiming they made the ship name is a LIAR, i made it./no joke i'm mean to people i like, however i'm nice to the people i dislike.